francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ## Sending the repair symbols
 {: #sec-repair-frame}

-The repair symbols and the metadata attached to it are transferred using the REPAIR frame shown in {{fig-fec-repair-frame}}.
+The repair symbols and the metadata attached to them are transferred using the REPAIR frame shown in {{fig-fec-repair-frame}}.

 ~~~~